Mindy Kaling Has Reportedly Given Birth To Her First Child

 She's also excited to throw shade at other parents, she joked to Geist.

-"It’s so easy to criticise parenting until you’re a parent, so one of the nice things about becoming a parent is that I’ll be able to openly criticise other parenting because I will have a child."
+"It’s so easy to criticize parenting until you’re a parent, so one of the nice things about becoming a parent is that I’ll be able to openly criticize other parenting because I will have a child."

 Advertisement